 Last but not least is Meme Oshino.
 Even in the main series, Oshino is the most perplexing character.
 Never have I felt like I truly know everything there is to know about him and that is likely by design.
 Regardless, he is one cool dude, and I may have ranked him as number four on my list of the top five hottest Anime dudes that I made a while back.

-He shows up right at the end of the first film when Araragi is about to be killed by the vampire hunters and then the first film ends with him offering to help Araragi and Kiss-Shot.
+He shows up right at the end of the first film when Araragi is about to be killed by the vampire hunters and then it ends with him offering to help Araragi and Kiss-Shot.
 He offers to work as a mediator between them and the vampire hunters, arranging the fights between them and Araragi, which will ultimately decide if Araragi gets one of the limbs or not.

 Oshino is driven by a desire to preserve balance.
 He does what he does to make sure no one entity is too powerful and his only discernible goal is to achieve the ending which is the most beneficial or the least detrimental.
 He is utilitarian, yet doesn’t necessarily decide the outcome.
 He creates a situation in which all parties are on even terms, believing the outcome, whatever it is to be just because it was fair.
 If Kiss-Shot is the deepest character, Oshino is certainly the most intriguing.